Ad Space — Top Banner

 When to Use It

-Use the doubling time formula when:
+Use the doubling time formula for any quantity growing exponentially.

 Ad Space — Bottom Banner